chalmerlowe/intro_to_sprinting/class_materials/git_main_lifecycle.md

 ### Commit your changes

 `git commit` your changes when you are ready to make a permanent record of them.
-It is customary to add a short description message (using the `-m` option) describing your changes, whenever you commit.
+It is customary to add a short descriptive message (using the `-m` option) describing your changes, whenever you commit.

 ```bash
 $ git commit -m "Description of changes"